sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 <strong>IMPORTANT:</strong><br> This update enables quick access to filtering options for every data element added to the workbook.
 </aside>

+### Pivot table changes

+#### Copy pivot table contents
+You can now copy cells, rows, and columns in pivot tables to your clipboard.

+#### Highlight the selected row and column for the pivot table
+When you select a cell in a pivot table, the corresponding pivot rows and columns are highlighted.

 <img src="assets/feb_2024_6.png" width="800"/>

 ### Placeholder text in control elements